akspshat1/EmoTune/README.md

 ## Contributing

-We encourage contributions to improve EMO-TUNE!
+I would love your contributions to improve EMO-TUNE!
 To contribute:

 1. Fork the repository.
 2. Create a new branch and make your changes.